PiotrMakarewicz/social-network-data-migration/docs/configuration.rst

 Neo4j database - in a docker container
 --------------------------------------
-Instead of installing Neo4j locally, you may run it in a docker container, providing necessary ports:
+Instead of installing Neo4j locally, you may run it in a docker container
 ::

   docker run \